GSA/digitalcorps.gsa.gov/_fellows/2022/ashwini-shankar.md

 track: ['Data Science And Analytics']
 ---

-Ashwini previously worked as a Senior Data Integration Specialist at a EdTech software company focused on supporting students who are English learners.
+Ashwini previously worked as a Senior Data Integration Specialist at an EdTech software company focused on supporting students who are English learners.
 She graduated from Tufts University with a B.S. in Computer Science and a B.A. in International Relations with a concentration in International Security.
-Ashwini is passionate about technology with a social impact and she is also interested in the intersection of ethics, policy, and technology.
+Ashwini is passionate about using technology for social impact as well as its intersection with ethics and policy.

 Originally from the San Francisco Bay Area, Ashwini enjoys hiking, trying new foods, and watching football in her free time.